 Defined as "the use of living organisms (referred to as biocontrol agents or natural enemies) to prevent or reduce loss or damage caused by pests" (OILB-SROP 1973), biological control is a crop protection method used alternatively or as a complement to other methods (chemical, genetic, mechanical and physical control).

-- Classical biological control that aims at the permanent establishment of one or several exotic natural enemies for the sustainable control of a generally exotic plant pest;
+- Introduction biological control (also known as classical biological control) that aims at the permanent establishment of one or several exotic natural enemies for the sustainable control of a generally exotic plant pest;

-- Inoculative or inundative biological control that consists of releasing biocontrol agents at different frequencies and in different quantities in crops;
+- Augmentative (including inoculative and inundative) biological control that consists of releasing biocontrol agents at different frequencies and in different quantities in crops;

-- and conservation biological control whose aim is to manage or modify the agrosystem, its surroundings or cultural practices in order to protect and enhance the presence of natural native enemies
+- Conservation biological control whose aim is to manage or modify the agrosystem, its surroundings or cultural practices in order to protect and enhance the presence of natural native enemies.

 Research topics and objectives

 The implementation of these projects is based on several sequential steps:

 - Molecular characterization of biocontrol agents;

 - Evaluation of the rearing possibilities of the biocontrol agents;